Arita16/Wound-Tracker/README.md

 1. **WOUND APP**
    - Runs the TensorFlow-based model.
 2. **WOUND_APP_OV**
    - Utilizes OpenVINO-optimized model for execution on Intel hardware.

+### **Python Notebooks:**
+1. **wound_model.ipynb**
+   - Conains the codes for training the ResNet50-Deeplabv3+ model.
+2. **wound_coloranalysis.ipynb**
+   - Contains the codes for performing kmeans clustering and classification of the wounds.

 ---